 It is with deep regret that I post this sad news of legendary Birmingham vocalist and performer Gerry Levene who passed away in December of 2011.
-Gerry was one of the founding figures of the early 'Brum Beat' scene and enjoyed a high profile during the 1960s with his group The Avengers.
+Gerry was one of the founding figures of the early 'Brum Beat' scene and enjoyed a high profile during the 1960s with his group "The Avengers".

 Born and raised in Birmingham, Micky Gibbs (Gerry) attended Upper Thomas Street School in Aston where he excelled in sports such as football and boxing.
 He seriously considered boxing as a career before choosing rock 'n' roll music to which his natural talent as an entertainer was well suited.

-John Watson left The Avengers to be replaced by a very young Roy Wood on guitar from a local group called 'The Falcons'.
-In 1964, Gerry Levene and The Avengers signed to Decca Records to record a single.
-For the A-side track titled It's Driving Me Wild, Gerry was backed by studio session players.
-The Avengers were allowed to play on the B-side of the single with Gerry, covering U.S. bluesman Willie Lee Perryman's Dr. Feelgood.
-This historic recording is the first ever record release to feature Graeme Edge and Roy Wood - future members of The Moody Blues and The Move respectively.
+Unusually for that time The Avengers were allowed to play on the A-side of the single with Gerry, covering U.S. bluesman Willie Lee Perryman's 'Dr. Feelgood'.
+This historic recording is the only ever record release to feature both Graeme Edge and Roy Wood - future members of The Moody Blues and The Move respectively.
+For the B-side track titled 'It's Driving Me Wild', Gerry was backed by studio session players.
 Sadly, the record didn't chart.

-Gerry and Graeme Edge teamed up with Denny Laine to start a new project that became The Moody Blues although Gerry left early on after falling out with Denny.
+Gerry and Graeme Edge teamed up with Denny Laine to start a new project that was to become The Moody Blues although Gerry left early on after having a falling out with Denny.
 Gerry kept busy for the next few years performing with various new line-ups of The Avengers before taking a job with the Top Rank organization.

-Gerry Levene continued to make records during the later 1960s with local groups 'Crossbones' and 'The Hinge'.
-He also recorded as a solo artist under the name 'David Lincoln' for the Pye Records label.
-An excellent single by David Lincoln; Hold Back The Daybreak/That's All Any Man Can Say (composed by prolific hit-makers Tony Macaulay and John Macleod) came out in 1970 and probably would have charted if Pye had spent more time and money on promotion.
+Gerry Levene continued to make records during the later 1960s with local groups "Crossbones" and "The Hinge".
+He also recorded as a solo artist under the name "David Lincoln" for the Pye Records label.
+An excellent single by David Lincoln; 'Hold Back The Daybreak/That's All Any Man Can Say' (composed by prolific hit-makers Tony Macaulay and John Macleod) came out in 1970 and probably would have charted if Pye had spent more time and money on promotion.

-Gerry battled bowel cancer for years, eventually arranging and performing in fund-raising concerts along with other veteran Brumbeat performers in efforts to raise money for medical research of this often fatal affliction.
+Gerry battled bowel cancer for years, eventually arranging and performing in fund-raising concerts along with other veteran Brumbeat performers in efforts to raise money for medical research of this often fatal condition.
 Though sadly, Gerry's battle finally ended in December, his fighting spirit will be remembered as an inspiration to all who knew him.
 He will be missed.

 You can visit Gerry's web site at: www.gerrylevene.co.ukBack to BRUM BEAT FEATURES PAGE